genesiscommunitysuccess/docs/docs/05_operations/02_commands/01_server-commands.md

 CountRecords TABLE_NAME1 TABLE_NAME2 ...
 ```

-## DbMon script
+## DbMon

-The DbMon script is the Genesis database client, which provides its own command line.
+DbMon is the Genesis database client, which provides its own command line.
 From here, you can navigate through the database tables in your application.

 `DbMon` itself has a `help` command, which shows all the available commands.
 To get help on a specific command, run `help _command_`.